Expert’s Guide to Juniper Bonsai Care

 The right soil creates the ideal balance between water retention and drainage.
 Additionally, consider incorporating organic materials like pine bark or leaf litter to provide nutrients for your little tree.

 When selecting a pot, opt for one with adequate drainage holes to keep excess water from accumulating in the soil.
 Waterlogged soil will lead to plant issues.
+A good standard choice would be ceramic pots which are fired as stoneware, meaning it doesn’t absorb or retain water within the material.

 The best time for repotting is during early spring when new growth begins to appear.
 Carefully remove the tree from its current pot and gently untangle any circling roots before trimming them back by about a third.
 This will encourage strong root development and vigorous growth in its new home.